-Remuneration Should the service be remunerated?
-Should there be a market based or a regulated procedure to fix the priceprices of the service?
+1. Remuneration Should the service be remunerated?
+Should

+there be a market based or a regulated

+procedure to fix the prices of the service?
-.
-Obligation Should the service be mandatory for certain units or should it be provided voluntarily?

-3. Contract duration Should there be lifelong or shorter-term contracts?
+- 2. Obligation Should the service be mandatory for certain units or should it be provided voluntarily? - 3.
+Contract duration Should there be lifelong or shorter-term contracts?